aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

-Last update: Wed Jul  2 05:13:05 2025
+Last update: Thu Jul  3 05:14:21 2025

 ### Let's play! 🎮